ThienFakeVN/countries_dictionary/README.md

     - Administrative centre
     - Area (in square kilometre)
     - Population
+- Another one contains all states, federal district and inhabited territories of the United Nations and information about them:
+    - Capital
+    - Date of ratification/establishment/acquiring
+    - Area (in square kilometre)
+    - Population
+    - House Representatives
+    - Postal code
 - Some functions which you might find helpful

 Before using, it is recommended to see the code on [GitHub](https://github.com/ThienFakeVN/countries_dictionary/) to understand how it works